- Unlike THC, CBD is non-psychoactive, meaning it does not get you high.

 The market has ample amounts of CBD products, and fortunately, because of testing and regulations, these can be safe to consume and use.

 How it Works

-Simply put, there has been profound research about CBD and how it can have positive effects on stress and other anxiety-induced conditions as well.
+Simply put, there has been profound research about CBD and how it can positively affect stress and other anxiety-induced conditions.

 Many researchers and experts have found clinical evidence that CBD can help with symptoms of anxiety.

 The way it works is that CBD interacts with serotonin receptors in your brain and cannabinoid type 1 receptors which may help regulate anxiety-related issues in some people.